librarian-org/librarian/README.md

 ## Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](.github/CODE_OF_CONDUCT.md).
+In order to ensure that the Librarian community is welcoming to all, please review and abide by the [Code of Conduct](.github/CODE_OF_CONDUCT.md).

 ## License